themagicalmammal/howtolinux/README.md

 ![profile](https://github.com/themagicalmammal/howtopopbuntu/blob/master/Screenshots/profile.png)

 #### [Problem] What about other refresh rates? <br />
-**Ans.** You have to experiment with cvt a bit, to find which refresh rates should would need.
+**Ans.** You have to experiment with cvt a bit, to find which refresh rates should need.
 My refresh rate is from 60hz to 120hz.
 I did some experimentation and added these refresh rates. <br />

 Like if your display supports 120 hertz
 ```bash